 Parque Kennedy Overview

-Curiously, Parque Kennedy has become a natural shelter for dozens of friendly cats and kittens, which wander throughout the green areas, sharing the space with visitors who very often decide to adopt one.
+Colorful flower beds frame the park and tall shade trees add to the park’s beauty.
+Unexpectedly, Parque Kennedy has become a natural shelter for dozens of friendly cats and kittens.
+The cats wander around the green areas, sharing the space with visitors who can even adopt one.

-In recent years the park has also become the main station for Mirabus, a city sightseeing service that connects several tourist spots throughout Lima – departing from and arriving at Parque Kennedy.
+In recent years, the park has also become the main station for Mirabus, a city sightseeing service that connects several tourist spots throughout Lima – departing from and arriving at Parque Kennedy.

 The Park’s History